-AFA Langley Chapter held their annual Airpower Symposium and Salute Dinner on Langley AFB on April 11, 2018.
+AFA Langley Chapter held their annual Airpower Symposium and Salute Dinner on Langley AFB from April 10-12, 2019.
 The keynote speaker for the symposium was the Commander, Air Combat Command (COMACC), Gen Mike Holmes.
-The theme of the symposium was "Future Faster…COMACC’s Top Ten Focus Areas”.
-The symposium consisted of two sessions, an unclassified panel series at the
+The theme of the symposium was "Operationalizing Cyber”.
+The symposium was expanded this year to add a half day of content on Wednesday 10 April.
+Wednesday’s symposium events focused on developing Cyber Professionals in addition simultaneously hosting 4 "round table” discussion with ACC staff on various topics.
+Thursday 11 April consisted of two sessions, an unclassified panel series at the

 Bayview Commonwealth Center in the morning followed by classified briefs at Quesada Hall during the afternoon.
 The Salute Dinner was held at the Bayview Thursday evening and the symposium was closed out on Friday with the annual golf tournament.